SalesTim/tech-hub/src/app/_post/2020-07-25-deep-dive-microsoft-teams-client.md

 Also, we don't have access to the original source code (that is written in TypeScript), but only to its transpiled version in JavaScript.
 Hopefully, the TypeScript compiler produces pretty human-readable code.

 ### Package
 From the `package.json` file, we can see that the project was started in 2016.
-Also, if you look at the dependencies, we can see some interesting stuff...
+Also, if you look at the dependencies, we can see some interesting things...

 **KeyTar**:
-[KeyTar](https://www.npmjs.com/package/keytar) is an interesting packages that enables node.js apps to interact with os-specific credentials managers using an abstracted interface:
+[KeyTar](https://www.npmjs.com/package/keytar) is an interesting package that enables node.js apps to interact with os-specific credentials managers using an abstracted interface:
 - Windows: Windows credential manager
 - Mac: Keychain Access
 - Linux: libsecret (and gnome-keyring on Ubuntu)